-- DLR has defined a target for its capital ratio for 2023 of 17.5%, while the targets for the tier 1 capital ratio and the common equity tier 1 capital ratio are 15.5% and 14.0%, respectively.
-At the end of 2022, DLR's common equity tier 1 capital ratio was 22.5%, the tier 1 capital ratio was 22.5% and its capital ratio was 24.3%. - DLR's Board of Directors has defined a leverage ratio threshold of 5%, which is above the statutory requirement of 3%.
-DLR's leverage ratio was 8.6% at the end of 2022. - With regard to activities in the financial markets, DLR aims for a maximum interest rate risk of 2.5%, which is below the statutory requirement of 8%.
-DLR's interest rate risk on the bond portfolio was 1.2% relative to own funds at end-2022.
+- DLR's capital target for the capital ratio is 20.0%, and the targets for the tier 1 capital ratio and the common equity tier 1 ratio are 18.0% and 16.5%, respectively.
+At the end of 2023, DLR's common equity tier 1 capital ratio was 22.2%, the tier 1 capital ratio was 22.2% and its capital ratio was 24.0%. - DLR's Board of Directors has defined a leverage ratio threshold of 5%, which is above the statutory requirement of 3%.
+DLR's leverage ratio was 8.2% at the end of 2023. - With regard to activities in the financial markets, DLR aims for a maximum interest rate risk of 2.5%, which is below the statutory requirement of 8%.
+DLR's interest rate risk on the bond portfolio was 1.3% relative to own funds at end-2023.

-With respect to liquidity, DLR aims to maintain low liquidity risk given its business model as a mortgage credit institution applying the specific balance principle and an LCR of at least 110%.
-At the end of 2022, DLR calculated its LCR at 201% and the Pillar II liquidity add-on at 110%.
+With respect to liquidity, DLR aims to maintain low liquidity risk given its business model as a mortgage credit institution applying the specific balance principle and a coverage of the LCR requirement of at least 110%.
+At the end of 2023, DLR calculated its LCR at 110% and the Pillar II liquidity add-on at 110%.
+From July 2023, DLR has, for management purposes, consistently allocated HQLA (high quality liquid assets) to the effect that both LCR and the Pillar II liquidity add-on amount to 110%.
+The purpose hereof was to optimise the use of HQLA, which, among other things, is also used as supplementary collateral.

+Furthermore, ESG risks is one of the elements in the assessment of overall credit risk in DLR's portfolio.
 The Board of Directors also takes into account other statutory limits in laying down DLR's risk management policies.

-Copenhagen, 10 February 2023
+Copenhagen, 9 February 2024